jks05c/pythTri/README.md

 # pythTri

+Getting Started:
-Display all possible pythagorean triangle side lengths up to a certain side length
+Compile with g++.
+Resulting program will display all possible pythagorean triangle side lengths up to a certain side length.